Yunagiri/Yunagiri/README.md

 I am specialized in Systems, Networking and Telecommunications and am heavily interested in the idea of bringing intelligence to the edge: Robots, autonomous decision makings, electronics and communication between sensors... all these notions speak to me.

-I am a senior member of the club of Robotics of my university, and am currently interning at Consignity, a start-up company specialized in industrial IoT solutions.
+I am a senior member of the club of Robotics of my university, and I'm looking for job opportunities all around the world in the IoT field.

 # ⚡ What do I speak ⚡